SergeyBondarenko/fonotv/README.md

 # To Do
 1. Check video links for availability
-2. Get only not muted links
-3. Get original link for videos
+2. DONE!
+Get original link for videos
-4. Setup likes functionality
+3. Setup likes functionality
-5. Get all videos looped twice
+4. Get all videos looped twice
-6. Buffer next video for smoth play; Try to merge videos in a uniq video file
+5. Buffer next video for smoth play; Try to merge videos in a uniq video file